Aurora: When it hurts to say goodbye.

 Spoilers Off applies to all Moments pages, so all spoilers below are unmarked!

-- Pretty much any boss fight.
-The music is suitably epic.
+- Pretty much any time the flute is played.